 To recap, you are more likely to persuade your partner to use latex protection if you show respect for your partner's concerns, know how to eroticize latex, and have accurate information about the risks of unsafe sex and know how to reduce these risks.
-But why should you worry about all of this if you are already HIV-positive?
+But why should you worry about all of this?
 If your partner is willing to take the risk, why should you be the one to insist on using latex protection?

-You will see the word C.A.R.E. frequently in this program because when you are in a situation that places you at risk, it is extremely important to remind yourself why you should CARE about diligently practicing harm reduction even if you are monogamous and your partner is also HIV-positive.
+You will see the word C.A.R.E. frequently in this program because when you are in a situation that places you at risk, it is extremely important to remind yourself why you should CARE about diligently practicing harm reduction even if you are monogamous or if you and your partner are both HIV-positive.